-It is a proven fact that almonds are low in Glycemic Index, and it does not spike blood sugar levels.
+According to the California Almond Board, it is proven that almonds are low in glycemic index and do not spike blood sugar levels.
 It is very low with magnesium levels.
-Thus it will not let the pancreas secrete enough insulin to control the blood sugar levels.
+Thus, it will not let the pancreas secrete enough insulin to control the blood sugar levels.
 Almonds are popular as they work to improve insulin response and thus reduce insulin resistance.
 For diabetic patients, it is a great option for a snack or even as a complete meal.
-Almonds are good quality fats with very low carbohydrates; thus, even in gestational diabetes, it is safe to consume them.
+Almonds are good-quality fats with very low carbohydrates; thus, even in gestational diabetes, they are safe to consume.

 Almonds For Bones

-Since time immemorial several civilizations have relied upon almonds for bone health.
+According to Harvard Health, almonds contain a good amount of calcium that strengthens bones.
+Since time immemorial, several civilisations have relied upon almonds for bone health.
 Pregnant ladies, lactating mothers, and soldiers were made to consume lots of almonds to have inner strength and strong bones.
 A handful of almonds have 25% of our daily magnesium and 34% of manganese requirements.
 The two help form bones and teeth and the metabolism of calcium and potassium.

 Almonds for Weight Loss